rjohnsondev/go-webform/README.md

 the list of intranet websites under Internet Options -> Security -> Local Intranet -> Sites (or the applicable registry entries).
 Remember the `https://` when adding.

+If you don't do this you'll get an access denied error.

 ### Database Connectivity